Dominic Mathias MBACP (registered) @ Phoenix Counselling Kent

 - Initial consultation:

 Understandably, it can feel daunting to meet a counsellor for the first time.
-However, you can relax knowing our first session together is simply a gentle opportunity to think about what you want from counselling, for us to consider whether or not I am the right counsellor for you and what is causing you distress at the moment.
+However, you can relax knowing our first session together is simply a gentle opportunity to think about what you want to do in counselling, for us to consider whether or not I am the right counsellor for you and how you are experiencing distress at the moment.
 Either way, there is no obligation and if you're not sure or have any questions, please feel welcome to give me a call or send an email.

 - Subsequent sessions

 Usually, I work with clients on a short-term (generally 12 weeks) or long-term (open-ended) basis depending upon their needs.
 The choice is yours and this is something we would discuss at our first meeting.
-Sessions are usually weekly, normally at the same time, last 50-minutes and we have a joint review every 6 weeks to ensure your emerging needs are being met.
+Sessions are usually weekly, normally at the same time, last 50-minutes and our time together is regularly reviewed.
 Occasionally, during more intensive work, clients' may ask for more than one session a week.

 Training, qualifications & experience